trustedshops/trustedshops-android-sdk/README.md

       Log.d("TSDEBUG", exception.getMessage());
 }
 ```
 When you’ve finished entering the above code, you will probably see some red warning text from Android Studio.
-This is because we haven’t yet imported some of the classes we’re referencing.
+This is because some of the classes we’re referencing are not imported yet.
 You can automatically import these classes by pressing Alt + Enter (Alt + Return on Mac).
 Alternatively, manually add the following to the top of your java file:
 ```
 import com.trustedshops.androidsdk.trustbadge.Trustbadge;
 import com.trustedshops.androidsdk.trustbadge.TrustbadgeException;